ashoknaidug/5143-OpSys-Gedela/assignments/cpu_simulation/README.md

 ### Which additional code is attributed to each team member.

-*Akkaraboina, Manju Yadav
+-Akkaraboina, Manju Yadav
   -
   -
   -
   -
   -
-*Ashoknaidu Gedela
+-Ashoknaidu Gedela
   -
   -
   -
   -
   -
-*Biradhavolu, Sai Avinash Reddy
+-Biradhavolu, Sai Avinash Reddy
   -
   -
   -
   -
   -

 ### Time each team member spent working on project.